 2014-15: Hargrove was the second-leading scorer for Western Michigan in his junior season, finishing one point behind team leader Sheldon Dries.
 He scored 14 goals with 14 assists and was +12 in 34 games.
 Hargrove was third on the Broncos with 80 penalty minutes.
 Western Michigan finished seventh in the NCHC.
 The Broncos took first-place Miami to a decisive third game in the conference quarterfinals, falling 4-0.
 Hargrove signed a three-year entry-level contract with Boston in March 2015 — foregoing his senior season at Western Michigan.

 Hargrove is a big forward who loves to hit and play a grinding game in the dirty areas.
 He is heavy on the puck down low and tough to move from in front of the net.
 He has good hands and a feel for his linemates, though his bread and butter is certainly his power game.

-Hargrove signed an entry-level contract with the Bruins following his junior season at Western Michigan in 2014-15.
-Playing both center and left wing for the Broncos, he was among the team leaders in points and penalty minutes.
-Hargrove does not have the pure offensive instincts or skills of a high end scorer and his offensive production may be limited at the NHL level, but his size and demeanor suggests he can be a solid third- or fourth-line power forward one day.
-Hargrove joined the Providence Bruins for the 2015-16 season.
+Hargrove is skating for Boston AHL affiliate Providence in 2015-16 in his first pro season.
+Seeing steady ice time, he is among the team's leaders in points and penalty minutes.
+Hargrove does not have the pure offensive instincts or skills of a high end scorer but his size and demeanor suggests he can be a solid third- or fourth-line power forward.